 But before we get into that, let’s talk about how this amazing varnish is made.
 Polyurethane is created when polyol reacts with a diisocyanate while being mixed with a catalyst and additives.
 That wide range of these compounds means that polyurethane can be made into many materials.

 Though we are focusing on varnish, it can also be made into foams, coatings, sealants, adhesives, and elastomers.
+And, our in-depth guide on t Polycrylic vs Polyurethane will help you decide which is the right one for your project.

 Types of Polyurethane